 However, at Google, pay discussions are distanced from employee reviews.
 The search giant conducts all annual reviews in November, while discussions about pay occur around a month later in December.
 This encourages the desire to perform to be tied to wanting to improve the company instead of for a cash incentive.

-Providing ongoing feedback, implementing OKR’s and motivating your staff with the right incentives have helped put Google on the map as one of the best businesses to work in for staff satisfaction.
+Providing ongoing feedback, implementing OKR’s and motivating their staff with the right incentives have helped put Google on the map as one of the best businesses to work for in terms of staff satisfaction.

 Insights for Professionals provide free access to the latest thought leadership from global brands.
 We deliver subscriber value by creating and gathering specialist content for senior professionals.
 To view more HR content, click here